 The Florida Fish and Wildlife Conservation Commission (FWC) invites you to a free youth freshwater fishing derby at Tenoroc Public Use Area and Youth Conservation Center in Lakeland on April 6, from 8 a.m. until 1 p.m.
 Preregistration is required for the derby.
 A fishing license is not required on this particular weekend because it falls during a state-designated license-free freshwater fishing weekend.

-Derby Lake, a 17-acre phosphate pit stocked with catfish, is the special event site.
-The lake has three fishing piers and a 200-foot boardwalk for fishing that is accessible to mobility-impaired anglers.
+This special event will be conducted on Derby Lake, a 17-acre former phosphate pit stocked with a variety of freshwater sport fish and catfish.
+The lake has three fishing piers and a 200-foot boardwalk that is wheelchair accessible.

 There will be a casting contest and a number of other outdoor activities for youth.
 Free lunch provided by Publix Super Markets and prepared by McKeel Academy of Technology’s fishing team.
 Bait and a limited number of loaner rods and reels will be provided free of charge to youth ages 15 and younger.
 A parent or guardian must accompany youth participants.
 Anglers over the age of 15 are also welcome to enjoy this fishing opportunity but must supply their own bait and tackle.